 High Quality Bandage Dresses Are Made From Rayon, Nylon & Spandex

-Quality bandage dresses must stretch for optimal comfort and be strong and durable to resists snagging as you put them on.
+Quality bandage dresses must stretch for optimal comfort and be strong and durable to resist snagging as you put them on.
 They must also provide a sensible shine that gives your dress a polish that is designer inspired.
 So what are the three components of a bandage dress that give it these absolutely sought after qualities?

 Rayon has been around for a very long time, since the 1880’s in fact when it was first produced in France.
 However it is probably not as well known as the other components of our dresses, Nylon and Spandex.
 Made from a cellulose derivative, ultimately coming from wood pulp or similar organic materials, Rayon is classified semi-synthetic as it comes from an organic source but does require processing to become a fabric.

 Originally developed as a cheap alternative to silk, it drapes well, feels as comfortable to wear as a natural product, is easy to dye and add color and blends easily with other fibers.
-And most importantly it has a high luster quality giving it a bright shine.
+Most importantly it has a high luster quality giving it a bright shine.
 All these aspects are perfect for the making of our bandage dresses and evening gowns.

 Is Rayon Environmentally Friendly?

 Rayon is produced from renewable sources, usually bamboo, beach trees, pine trees or eucalyptus.
 Some of these sources are extremely renewable, can be planted on marginalized land and require less intensified farming than cotton for instance.
-However the processing of these raw materials into the end fabric can be but is not always applied in the most environmentally friendly way.
+However the processing of these raw materials into the end fabric can be, but is not always, applied in the most environmentally friendly way.

 Additionally a large part of the environmental impact of textiles applies to their after care, in particular the use of water, detergents and fabric softeners for cleaning after use.